-As we discussed last time, not understanding what “done” looks like can be the biggest “gotcha” associated with document review.
+As we discussed last time, not understanding what “done” looks like can be the most significant “gotcha” associated with document review.
 Without defining “done,” you may never get there.
 But there is another “gotcha” that can sometimes be even costlier – not understanding your data before you begin document review.
-With business data doubling every 1.2 years, the importance of understanding the data within the collection (especially the portion of the data that doesn’t need to be reviewed) is more important than ever to keep review costs manageable.
+With business data doubling every 1.2 years, understanding the data within the collection (especially the portion that doesn’t need reviewing) is more important than ever to keep review costs manageable.

-While understanding your data in the era of “Big Data” may seem like a daunting task, the good news is that the right combination of expertise and technology today can help you understand your data as early as possible in the investigation to minimize the number of documents that actually need to be reviewed.
-The key word in that sentence is “early.”
+While understanding your “Big Data” may seem daunting, the good news is that the right combination of expertise and technology today can help you understand your data as early as possible in the investigation to minimize the number of documents that need reviewing.
+But, of course, the keyword in that sentence is “early.”

 The Importance of Early Case Assessment

-Early case assessment (ECA) is about estimating risk (i.e., the cost of time and money) to prosecute or defend a legal case and a big part of that risk assessment today has to do with the ESI associated with the case.
-ECA has evolved to not only evaluate the risk, but also reduce that risk by enabling the review team to understand the collection they are reviewing by making key decisions about which documents are: 1) likely to be important to the case, 2) potentially important, and 3) clearly not important.
+Early case assessment (ECA) is about estimating risk (i.e., the cost of time and money) to prosecute or defend a legal case.
+A big part of that risk assessment today concerns the ESI associated with the case.
+ECA has evolved to not only evaluate the risk but also reduce that risk by enabling the review team to understand the collection they are reviewing by making critical decisions about which documents are: 1) likely to be important to the case, 2) potentially important, and 3) not important.

-The ability to stratify your collection into these three categories early enables the review team to prioritize the review on documents that are most likely responsive, while eliminating other potentially large groups of documents from review altogether, ultimately saving on review costs while improving the ability to meet review deadlines.
+The ability to stratify your collection into these categories early enables the review team to prioritize the review of the most likely responsive documents.
+In addition, doing this helps eliminate other potentially large groups of records from review altogether, ultimately saving on review costs while improving the ability to meet review deadlines.

 Three Components of ECA Analysis